Neil Smith ‘Gold’ Food Grants

 Who can apply

-The 2019 round is only for community food projects (e.g. cooking, growing and healthy eating activities) for adults with mental health difficulties or people experiencing poverty.
+Community food projects (e.g. cooking, growing and healthy eating activities) for children, families or young people (up to age 25)

 How much and what can you apply for